kallmanation/kallmanation/ckrxjbgam04zv2ks17y9e3drd.md

 # (un)Reasonable System

-As the good little code monkeys we are; we take these requirements and code them up into our quant little "dark mode" editors; queue the build and release magic and everyone's happy!
+As the good little code monkeys we are; we take these requirements and code them up into our quaint little "dark mode" editors; queue the build and release magic and everyone's happy!
 Until...
 Until the day comes when **The Edge Case™** comes.
 Here's how it all went down:

 Pete has a project for Pumpkin Protractors.